Does Stress Cause Weight Gain?

 This series of events ultimately means the body is breaking down fat and vital lean muscle tissue (which is the biggest part of our metabolic rate) and then storing it all over again as fat.
 People who have excessive amounts of cortisol also have a reduced sensitivity to the hormone insulin, which places a greater risk of developing diabetes and high blood sugars.

 Sleep, Stress, and Weight Gain

-Inadequate sleep on its own can cause weight gain by heightening the temptation of innutritious foods and imbalancing the hunger hormones.
+Lack of sleep can lead to weight gain on its own by heightening the temptation of innutritious foods and imbalancing the hunger hormones.
 Add in the reprimands of stress, the risk of weight gain is that much greater.